Ashwagandha for Gut Health: IBS, Probiotics & Digestion

 The Microbiome Connection

 Preclinical research has examined ashwagandha's effects on microbiome composition.
-Laboratory studies suggest withanolides may have prebiotic-like activity — selectively promoting growth of beneficial bacterial species.
+Laboratory studies suggest withanolides may be a source of compounds that are the subject of ongoing research into prebiotic-like activity.
 However, this evidence is entirely from animal and in-vitro models.
 No human RCT has specifically measured microbiome composition changes following ashwagandha supplementation with 16S rRNA sequencing or equivalent methodology.

 What the Research Has NOT Shown